1904 United States presidential election: National Liberty Party

-The National Liberty Party met in St. Louis, Missouri from July 5 to 6 to nominate a presidential slate.
+The National Liberty Party met in St. Louis from July 5 to 6 to nominate a presidential slate.
 While 28 delegates attended the convention and elected to nominate Stanley P. Mitchell and William C. Payne as their candidates, the party ultimately did not contest the election after Mitchell declined the nomination.

 General election

 Campaign

-The campaigning done by both parties was much less vigorous than it had been in 1896 and 1900.
+The major parties campaigned much less vigorously than they had in 1896 and 1900.
 The campaign season was pervaded by goodwill, and it went a long way toward mending the damage done by the previous class-war elections.
 This was due to the fact that Parker and Roosevelt, with the exception of charisma, were so similar in political outlook.

 So close were the two candidates that few differences could be detected.
 Both men were for the gold standard; though the Democrats were more outspokenly against imperialism, both believed in fair treatment for the Filipinos and eventual liberation; and both believed that labor unions had the same rights as individuals before the courts.
 The radicals in the Democratic Party denounced Parker as a conservative; the conservatives in the Republican Party denounced Theodore Roosevelt as a radical.

 During the campaign, there were a couple of instances in which Roosevelt was seen as vulnerable.
-In the first place, Joseph Pulitzer's New York World carried a full page story about alleged corruption in the Bureau of Corporations.
+In the first place, Joseph Pulitzer's New York World carried a full-page story about alleged corruption in the Bureau of Corporations.
 President Roosevelt admitted certain payments had been made, but denied any "blackmail."
 Secondly, in appointing George B. Cortelyou as his campaign manager, Roosevelt had purposely used his former Secretary of Commerce and Labor.
 This was of importance because Cortelyou, knowing the secrets of the corporations, could extract large contributions from them.
 The charge created quite a stir and in later years was proven to be sound.
 In 1907, it was disclosed that the insurance companies had contributed rather too heavily to the Roosevelt campaign.
 Only a week before the election, Roosevelt himself called E. H. Harriman, the railroad king, to Washington, D.C., for the purpose of raising funds to carry New York.

-Insider money, however, was spent on both candidates.
+Both candidates received insiders' money, however.
 Parker received financial support from the Morgan banking interests, just as Bourbon Democrat Cleveland had before him.
 Thomas W. Lawson, the Boston millionaire, charged that New York state Senator Patrick Henry McCarren, a prominent Parker backer, was on the payroll of Standard Oil at the rate of twenty thousand dollars a year.
 Lawson offered Senator McCarren $100,000 (equivalent to $ million today) if he would disprove the charge.
 According to one account, "No denial of the charge was ever made by the Senator."
 One paper even referred to McCarren as "the Standard Oil serpent of Brooklyn politics."